dawinderS/Instapost/README.md

     ```

 ### Feed
-- displays your friends' posts as well as your own
+- displays posts of user & users they are following
+  - oredered by latest posts to oldest
+- see pictures posted above for design layout of feed

 ### Direct Messaging
 - users can send messages to one another in a private chat room